ajeetraina/ai-asset-tokenization/README.md

-# Saudi Lex Insight - AI Tokenization Platform

-**Multi-Agent AI System for Asset Tokenization in Saudi Arabia**
+# Multi-Agent AI System for Asset Tokenization in Saudi Arabia**

 Built with Docker cagent for Almikial Law Firm